Siva-PKS/my-sentiment-app/README.md

-# Customer Review Sentiment Analyzer & Auto-Responder
+# Customer Review Sentiment Analyzer & Auto‑Responder

-This **Streamlit** app analyzes customer reviews, detects sentiment using a transformer model, and auto-generates polite, professional responses to **negative feedback** using a local LLM (FLAN-T5).
+A Streamlit app that ingests customer reviews, detects sentiment with a transformer model, and **auto‑generates polite, professional replies to negative feedback** using a local LLM (FLAN‑T5).
 It helps support teams triage reviews and improve customer experience with minimal manual effort.
+It can also **send the generated replies via email** (SMTP), one review at a time.

 ---

 ##  Features

+-- **Sentiment Detection**
-- **Sentiment Detection**: Classifies reviews as Positive, Neutral, or Negative using `twitter-roberta-base-sentiment`.
+Classifies each review as Positive / Neutral / Negative using cardiffnlp/twitter-roberta-base-sentiment.

-- **LLM Response Generation**: Auto-generates a short, helpful reply for each negative review using `google/flan-t5-small`.
+-- **LLM Response Generation (local)**
+For Negative reviews, creates a short, empathetic reply via google/flan-t5-small (runs locally; no external API keys needed).

+-- **Email Sending (SMTP)**
+One‑click Send Email button (per negative review) that emails the generated reply to the address in your CSV.

-- **CSV Upload & Preview**: Upload your own CSV (with `Review_text` column) or use the provided sample.
+-- **CSV Upload & Preview**
+Upload your own CSV (must contain a Review_text column) or use sample_data.csv in the repo.
+Preview table highlights negative rows.

-- **Visual Breakdown**: Displays sentiment distribution via interactive bar chart.
-- **Downloadable Results**: Export processed reviews, sentiments, and responses to CSV.
+-- **Progress & Caching**
+Visual progress bar while processing; models are cached with @st.cache_resource to speed up subsequent runs.

+-- **Metrics Dashboard**
+Shows demo metrics (accuracy placeholder, avg. processing time, volume estimate, satisfaction & action‑time placeholders).

+-- **Visual Breakdown**
+Interactive Plotly bar charts for overall sentiment distribution and per‑category breakdown (if Category column exists).

+-- **Downloadable Results**
+Export processed data (including Sentiment, Confidence, Response, Email_Trigger) as CSV.

 ---